 For a while, it hung on the wall at our Aberdeen, Washington home.
 Then we packed up and moved again–in March 2009–to the NE corner of South Dakota.
 The blade had to be left in my sister’s workshop (she lives about 35 miles from where we are now), until we had space to hang it again.
 Since we moved here to the farm in June 2015, we’ve been saying we’d go get it and display it here, but it wasn’t until the end of September 2019 that David finally brought it home in order to hang it on the wall directly behind (and slightly above) the desktop where my computer was located at the time.
 My computer is in an entirely different room, now, the picture quite happily still resides on that wall in the general family computer room (HOORAY!!!).

 David took this picture, and I added captions to it to display it here and in the Header Gallery.

 As you can see from the captions on the side borders of the photo, David pulled different parts of the scene from either his memory or from photographs he had previously taken.
 The bridge in the background is the southern part of Deception Pass Bridge, which you can read about by clicking this link.

 The sawblade itself, came from Sierra Forest Products, in Terra Bella, California (click the link for more info), where David used to work as one of the maintenance men.
 When the blades could no longer be sharpened, he would gather them and bring them home for us to use as surfaces on which to draw or paint.

-On this copy of the photo he took a few days ago when he hung the blade on my wall, I’ve added the basic facts.
-Be sure to right-click on it (PC) or hover over it (Tablet or Phone), to get the option to “View Image,” so you can see it better.
+On this copy of the photo he took when he hung the blade on the wall, I’ve added the basic facts.
+You can click THIS link, to get a close-up view (in a new tab).